vanessaholland/kevinvskevin/README.md

-## A friendly neighborhood Indepence Day battle
+## A friendly neighborhood Independence  Day battle

 You choose a winner!